kachick/elm-dependency-submission/README.md

       - name: Run snapshot action
         uses: kachick/elm-dependency-submission@v1
         with:
-            # Required: GITHUB_TOKEN will work.
-No needed PAT
-            token: "${{ secrets.GITHUB_TOKEN }}"
           #
           # Optional: Default "elm.json".
 Change it if different in your repository
           elm-json-path: elm.json
 ```

 You can see the working image at [here](https://github.com/kachick/elm-dependency-submission/network/dependencies).
 It is parsing [emobu/elm.json](https://github.com/mobu-of-the-world/emobu/blob/main/elm.json).

 <img src="./assets/snapshot.png?raw=true" alt="Example of snapshot" width=700>

-## NOTE

-Author is a newbie of elm-lang...